camitz/CloudWatchAppender/README.md

             <value value="%instanceid"/>
         </dimension0>
     </appender>

+This normally goes in your app.config or web.config. log4net allows any old xml file to be brought in and this is of course fine for CloudWatchAppender too.

 Notice also we've provided the first of ten possible ["dimensions"](#dimensions).
 You can specify any string you like for name and value of the dimension.
 Above, however, we're using a special token for the value, "%instanceid".
 This will be translated to the EC2 instance ID, see [Instance ID](#insanceid) below.
 In fact, any token recognized by any regular PatternLayout conversion [patterns](http://logging.apache.org/log4net/release/sdk/log4net.Layout.PatternLayout.html), for instance %logger, will be translated as such.